 What You'll Need: Grass-fed ground beef, your favorite herbs and spices, romaine lettuce, chopped onion, sliced avocado, tomato, and cucumber, your favorite dressing

-This salad combines all of the best parts of a burger (the meat, spices, and veggies) and leaves out everything your body doesn’t need, mainly the sad, soggy bun.
-To get it from fridge to plate, season the ground meat with your favorite spices, form into patties and cook ’em up!
+This salad combines all of the best parts of a burger (the meat, spices, and veggies) and leaves out everything your body doesn't need, mainly the sad, soggy bun.
+To get it from fridge to plate, season the ground meat with your favorite spices, form it into patties, and cook 'em up.
 Then, toss your burger over the bed of veggies and top with your favorite dressing.
-Easy, peasy!
+Easy, peasy.

-Want a leaner burger that’s still delicious and juicy?
+Want a leaner burger that's still delicious and juicy?
 Buy grass-fed beef.
-Sure, it’s more expensive than conventional beef, but it naturally carries fewer calories (conventional strip steak = 55 calories/oz. vs. grass fed = 29 calories/oz.), and it carries more conjugated linoleic acid, a type of fat that reduces heart disease and cancer risk.
-For more intel on crafting the best burger, check out these 20 Ways to Make a Perfect Burger.
+Sure, it's more expensive than conventional beef, but it naturally carries fewer calories (conventional strip steak = 55 calories/oz. vs. grass-fed = 29 calories/oz.), and it carries more conjugated linoleic acid, a type of fat that reduces heart disease and cancer risk.

 What You'll Need: Your favorite salad green, sliced roast beef, sliced tomatoes and onion, goat cheese, your favorite dressing

 To make this filling yet simple salad, simply toss all of the ingredients into a bowl and drizzle with dressing.
-To round out the meal, pair with some fresh berries or fruit and one of these 20 Easy Dessert Recipes.
+To round out the meal, pair with some fresh berries or fruit and one of these easy dessert recipes.